mozilla/web-lit-core/_articles/web-detective.md

 ---

 #### Description
-* Learn to tell truth from fiction while using the web to investigate the existence of the kraken, a huge, dangerous tentacled sea creature, and how to spot misinformation and disinformation.
+Learn to tell truth from fiction while using the web to investigate the existence of the kraken, a huge, dangerous tentacled sea creature, and how to spot misinformation and disinformation.
 Learners will collaborate to create a set of rules to guide them in evaluating web sources to solve a research question and compare them to other checklists.

 #### Learning Objectives
-* Research and evaluate information on the web
+* Research and evaluate information on the web.
-* Create criteria for evaluating information on the web
+* Create criteria for evaluating information on the web.
-* List other resources available for evaluating information on the web
+* List other resources available for evaluating information on the web.

 #### Time Required
 1 hour to 1.5 hours depending on group size

 #### Audience
-* Can be tailored for audiences from 13 up; with varying levels of experience with the web.
+Can be tailored for audiences from 13 up; with varying levels of experience with the web.

 #### Materials
 * Sticky notes